kln12/Interview_questions/Git.md

 **6. How to 20 commits into a single commit **
 Answer:
 **7. what is git tag**
 **Answer:** Tags are ref's that point to specific points in Git history.
 Tagging is generally used to capture a point in history that is used for a marked version release (i.e. v1.0.1).
 A tag is like a branch that doesn’t change.
-Unlike branches, tags, after being created, have no further history of commits.**git tag <tagname>**
+Unlike branches, tags, after being created, have no further history of commits.

+ **git tag <tagname>**

 **8.what is git rebase?
 Answer:** Rebasing is the process of moving or combining a sequence of commits to a new base commit.
-Rebasing is most useful and easily visualized in the context of a feature branching workflow.**git rebase <base>**
+Rebasing is most useful and easily visualized in the context of a feature branching workflow.
+**git rebase <base>**
+**9.What is git-cherry-pick? why we use it?
+Answer**
+**10.What is a conflict in git?
+Answer**
+**11.What is git reset ?
+Types of reset ?
+Answer**
+**12.what is the importance .git directory?
+Answer**
+**13.What PR (Pull request) is? whats the importance of PR?
+Answer** **14.What is git squash?
+Answer**
+**15.Branching strategy?
+Answer**